 Basic maths and numeracy skills really can make a difference every day.
 They can help us to problem-solve, calculate discounts, and make informed decisions.

 Multiply is a government funded programme to help adults improve their numeracy skills.
-You can find out more about the national programme on the government’s Skills for Life website.
+You can find out more about the national programme on GOV.UK.

 Who can benefit?